BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Best baby formula for colic

-A colicky baby is defined as an otherwise healthy baby under 3 months of age who cries for more than three hours a day, more than three days a week and for more than three weeks in a row for no apparent reason, much to the distress of their caregivers.
-Doctors aren’t sure exactly what causes colic, but it’s natural to wonder whether their baby formula has something to do with it.
+A colicky baby is defined as an otherwise healthy infant under 3 months of age who cries for more than three hours a day, more than three days a week and for more than three weeks in a row for no apparent reason.
+Doctors aren’t sure exactly what causes colic, but it’s natural to wonder whether baby formula has something to do with it.
 (And yes, gastrointestinal issues could be a part of the problem.)

-But before you switch your baby formula, “give it at least a week or two,” Arévalo says, and see if any tips and tricks for relieving a gassy or constipated baby help.
-That said, if your child is also vomiting; coughing and wheezing; has trouble breathing; breaks out in a rash; gets diarrhea and/or has itchy, watery or swollen eyes, they might be sensitive to the protein in formula, or—in the case of the more severe symptoms—an all-out milk-protein allergy, says Greifer.
-If digestive troubles are the cause for baby’s extreme fussiness, talk to your pediatrician about trying partially hydrolyzed proteins, advises Young.
+But before you switch your baby formula, Arévalo says to “give it at least a week or two,” and see if any tips and tricks for relieving a gassy or constipated baby help.
+That said, if your child is also vomiting; coughing and wheezing; has trouble breathing; breaks out in a rash; gets diarrhea and/or has itchy, watery or swollen eyes, they might be sensitive to the protein in formula or—in the case of the more severe symptoms—an all-out milk-protein allergy, says Greifer.
+If you suspect digestive troubles are the cause for extreme fussiness, Young advises parents to talk to a pediatrician about trying partially hydrolyzed proteins.

 All in all, be aware that special formulas that feature bonus ingredients, such as probiotics or DHA, are touted as offering particular benefits for baby, but experts say this is largely just marketing.
 “Take it with a hefty grain of salt,” says Kimberly Gronsman Lee, MD, associate professor of pediatrics at the Medical University of South Carolina in Charleston.
 “Any infant formula that’s sold in the US should be FDA regulated and acceptable in terms of nutrition.”